dgriffiths3/pointnet2-tensorflow2/README.md

 All examples in this repository are using custom training loops and models.
 This is purely because this is how I use tensorflow.
 I have not tested these with the high level `Sequential` api, but have no reason to believe it wouldn't work, so if it doesn't, please let me know.
 I would be happy to add an example model script here if someone makes one.

 I will create a model and train script for part segmentation as soon as I find time.

+If you use this repository and find any bugs please submit an issue so I can fix them for anyone else using the code.